 The TEAS exam is part of the admission requirement for the nursing program.

 The Kearney division just moved in the new Central Community College building, fall of 2017.
 The Columbus division will be undergoing construction in the next few years.
 The Grand Island division’s facility was opened in 2010.
 The college is supportive of ensuring that all equipment, supplies, and simulators used in the nursing program are up-to-date with technology and healthcare environment.

 For clinical rotations, you will need a stethoscope and professional uniform with lab jacket (scrubs).
 Textbooks are available through the CCC Bookstore.
 For all ADN coursework, having your own laptop/tablet computer is required.
 At the nursing pinning ceremony, you will be presented with the ADN pin as a symbol of your entry into the nursing profession.

 The nursing program is 5 semesters in length.
-The program is offered as a 1 + 1 program meaning that a student can take the NCLEX-PN licensure exam after successful completion after 2 semesters.
+Students can take the NCLEX-PN licensure exam after successful completion after 2 semesters.
 Then continue on to complete associate degree in nursing after semesters 3 and 4 with opportunity to take NCLEX-RN.

 No. Students take ADN courses in a certain progression over the 5 semesters.

 No. The traditional ADN program does not offer summer courses in nursing.
 You may, however, take any required general education course.

 You will receive learning through lab/simulation through the college’s state of the art simulation center.
 You will also complete clinical rotations in area medical centers, hospitals, and other health facilities.
 While faculty make every effort to notify you well in advance of your clinical schedule, things do sometimes change due to circumstances outside our control.
 Please plan some flexibility in your schedule to allow for unforeseen changes in your clinical rotation schedule.